BastianAsmussen/dotfiles/README.md

 4. Remember to change the password of the user!

 > [!NOTE]
 > After installation it may be a requirement to update the [channel](https://nixos.wiki/wiki/Nix_channels) to get `command-not-found` working properly.
-> To do so run `sudo nix-channel --update`.
+> To do so, run `sudo nix-channel --update`.

 ## Maintenance Guide